Payload Operations and Integration Center

 The ISS Payload Operations Center is staffed around the clock by three shifts of flight controllers.

-ISS Payload Operations Center
+Payload Operations Center

-ISS POIC Console Positions
+ISS POIC Flight Control Team

 A total of eight flight controllers staff the Payload Operations Center front room.
 They are:

 Payload Operations Director (POD)

 The POD manages day-to-day operations of payloads on board the space station.
 This position is the single point-of-authority to the International Space Station Mission Control Center Flight Director in Houston for all of NASA's payload operations.
 The POD oversees team members responsible for managing payload mission planning, ground commanding of space station payloads, communications with the crew, use of the payload support system, the video system and the data systems.
 The POD ensures compliance with established safety requirements, flight rules and payload regulations.
 The POD also leads the review and approval of all change requests to the timeline.

 Operations Controller (OC)

 The Operations Controller leads a team that is responsible for maintaining the daily payload work assignments; ensuring scheduled research activities are accomplished safely and on time, and managing and tracking available resources.

 The OC leads resolution of NASA payload anomalies, and monitors troubleshooting of on board systems to identify possible impacts to payload operations.
 The position assesses change requests for impacts to the current science timeline, payload hardware assets and resources required for science such as crew time and electrical power.
 The OC also is responsible for evaluating requests by scientists for changes to the experiment timeline, and then implementing changes to the science operations plan on board.